Last updated on April 29, 2021.

 We had our internet service provider hosting our DNS… why?
 I don’t know.
 One day, our zone just disappeared!
 The server was up and it was responding to queries, but not for our zone.
 We called our provider and they were like,“Who are you?”, “Is this ours?”, “How was it spelled again?”, and “Can you send a backup of your zone file?”

 After a few hours of this back-and-forth, they finally figured out that some lackey over there “upgraded” the server… without knowing that they were hosting our zone there.

 5. Late Night Terror

 Since the primary DNS was not available and the secondary one was not working, there was no way to resolve this.
-Corporate websites, internal ticketing, alarms, notifications and monitoring - all of it wasn’t working.
+We lacked any sort of DNS high availability.
+Corporate websites, internal ticketing, alarms, notifications and monitoring – all of it wasn’t working.